How to Motivate Yourself: 11 Tips for Self Improvement

 You’re ultimately the one who puts in the work to achieve your goals.
 But other people can be a great motivator.

-Research shows that feeling like you’re part of a team can lead to boosted perseverance, engagement, and performance, even if you’re working alone [12].
+Research shows that feeling like you’re part of a team can boost perseverance, engagement, and performance, even if you’re working alone [12].
 Depending on your goal, this might mean joining a study group, running team, gym class, professional organization, or virtual challenge.

 Another study suggests that sharing your goal with someone whose opinion you value can strengthen your commitment to attaining that goal [13].
 For work goals, consider sharing with a mentor or supervisor.
-You might choose to share educational goals with a teacher or academic advisor, or fitness goals with a coach or fellow gym member who you admire.
+You might share educational goals with a teacher or academic advisor or fitness goals with a coach or fellow gym member you admire.

 8. Practice gratitude (including for yourself).